 Once you're ready, click "Start Encode" and wait for it to finish.
 You can track the progress of the export at the bottom of Handbrake window.

 However, if you’re aiming for the highest quality, converting HEVC (H.265) to H.264 isn’t ideal especially if you’re planning to edit the files in something like Final Cut Pro X or Premiere Pro.
 It’s recompressing one compressed file into another compressed file, meaning the quality is going to take a further hit with that second-generation compression.

 Recommended: To repair H.264 MOV video file, make use of Remo Repair MOV Software, which will help in getting your job done in few simple steps.

 For the highest quality, it is better to covert the video file to something like Apple’s ProRes 422 codec or other high-quality codecs.

 Quick note: GoPro SD card format error and GoPro No SD card error is a common error that most of the users face while using a GoPro camera.
 Did you know that GoPro SD card error can be easily fixed?
 Click here to know how to fix GoPro SD card error.

 Playing HEVC files on non-HEVC compatible computers

 If your computer isn’t running Windows 10 / macOS High Sierra or newer, you will not be able to play HEVC files.
-It is recommended to go with VLC as an excellent free, cross-platform app that can work with H.265 (HEVC) files.
+It is recommended to connect your GoPro with computer, import all the HEVC files, and play with VLC as an excellent free, cross-platform app that can work with H.265 (HEVC) files.

 In general, computers manufactured before 2016 may not handle HEVC files well.